Skip to main content Skip to footer

 • Eviction Prevention call HAWC at 734-961-1999.
 Call Legal Aid at 734-665-6181 or visit Michiganlegalhelp.org to understand your options & how to protect yourself.

-• HUD HCV Policy Changes for AAHC residents and HCV participants to learn about the upcoming housing program policy changes, know as HOTMA, that will be in effect January 1, 2025.
+• HUD HCV Policy Changes for AAHC residents and HCV participants to learn about the upcoming housing program policy changes, know as HOTMA, that are in effect January 1, 2025.

 • Homeownership Program for low income households.